Am I required to pay

 If you need to obtain a new travel signature, you should submit your DS-2019 to

-the ISSO and allow 2 business days for.
+the ISSO and allow 1 business days for your document to be processed.
 You should also make sure your passport

 is valid more than six months into the future on your re-entry date, and that